 9.3.1.19 VHT/HE/Ranging NDP Announcement frame format

-The STA Info SAC field is used in the secure variant of the non-TB Ranging measurement exchange protocol to carry the secure authentication code (SAC), see Figure 9-51f.
+The STA Info SAC field is used in the secure variant of the non-TB Ranging measurement exchange protocol to carry the seqeunce authentication code (SAC), see Figure 9-51f.
 It is included in the Ranging NDP Announcement frame after the other STA Info field(s), see Figure 9-51d.